Precomputed Dominant Resource Fairness: Performance of PDRF

-As such PDRF offers considerable speed up for large scale applications, such as computing clouds, where the ratio of the resource reserves to the client demands are quite large.
+As such PDRF offers a significant speed up for large scale applications, such as computing clouds, where the ratio of the resource reserves to the client demands are quite large.
 Since scheduling is a real time process, in which even small, low level speed ups make an important difference, this point is emphasised even more critically.
-Cross comparative results from real data may reveal a more accurate measurement, but at this time we cannot provide it, since we do not have access to real data.
+Cross comparative results constructed with real data may reveal a more accurate measurement, but at this time we cannot provide it, since we do not have access to this data.